Anne Dybka: Career

 In 1967 Dybka, together with her then husband, Rudolf Dybka, collaborated with Vladmir Tichy, who was a Czech born ceramic sculptor who had arrived in Australia in 1968.
-This collaboration culminated in a studio, which was named Dybka Tichy in Parramatta, NSW, between both Rudolf and Anne, and Vladmir.
+This collaboration culminated in a studio, which was named Dybka Tichy in Parramatta, between both Rudolf and Anne, and Vladmir.
 One of the production managers employed at the studio, Joe Sartori, described the work of the studio as producing architectural murals, handmade tiles and decorative and functional pottery.
-The works were supplied to Grace Brothers and Waltons Department stores, which were prominent in Australia throughout the 1970s and onward.
+The works were supplied to Grace Bros and Waltons department stores, which were prominent in Australia throughout the 1970s and onward.
 Rudolf Dybka left this partnership in 1974 and moved to Victoria to continue his work in pottery.
 The studio was ultimately renamed Studio Tichy and Partners, following the departure of the Dybka's.
 It is thought that this is when his marriage to Anne dissolved, as Anne continued to live and work in NSW.

-In 1978, Dybka established her own art studio in the Argyle Arts Centre, in The Rocks, in Sydney, Australia, on Playfairs Terrace.
+In 1978, Dybka established her own art studio in the Argyle Arts Centre, in The Rocks in Sydney, on Playfairs Terrace.
 Playfairs Terrace is a heritage-listed row of four Victorian style houses.
 They contribute to the historic urban character of The Rocks, and are now home to the Argyle Gallery, which features Australian artists and Aboriginal artwork.
 Dybka diligently worked five days a week on the third floor of the Argyle Arts Centre located in Sydney working on sketches, drawings, and cutting glass.
 She described glass engraving such that "each piece must be a work of art…or it isn't good enough".
 Whilst working in the argyle centre, Dybka used to hang a sign that asked that visitors only disturb the artist if they were genuinely interested in speaking to her about her art, as other distractions weren't welcome as she concentrated on her work.
 She is quoted as saying that "Glass Engraving is a precise art…You can't hide any little mistake that a lapse in concentration can easily cause".
 Dybka operated continuously in this studio until she retired in 2005.

 Dybka is still listed as a notable resident of The Rocks, given her contributions to the area, however the works surviving Dybka in this area are not described as being an accurate reflection of her works.
 They are considered to be incidental to her residing in this space.

 In 1995, Dybka was awarded the Australia Council Emeritus Fellowship award.
 This fellowship is awarded to support outstanding established artists creative activity.
 It was awarded on the basis of her contributions which were deemed worthy of greater public recognition, which would inspire other artists.
 At age 82 in 2003, Dybka was awarded the Order of Australia Medal (OAM).

 Dybka is known to have engraved crystal for Orrefors glassworks, in the Swedish province of Småland which is known as the "Kingdom of Crystal"; for Baccarat, a French manufacturer of crystal; and for Lalique, a French glass design house.